How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Many may also avoid conflict at all costs, fearing that disagreement will lead to punishment or rejection.

-This avoidance can stifle healthy relationship dynamics, making it challenging to address issues openly.
+This avoidance can stifle healthy relationship dynamics, making it challenging to address issues openly (Johnson, 2008).

 As a result, unresolved tensions may build over time, leading to further emotional distance between partners.